Dental Bone Grafts in Boston

 Autograft (your own bone), allograft (tissue-bank donor), xenograft (bovine), and synthetic.
 We match material to case.

 Portions may be covered when the graft is medically necessary.
-We submit claims on your behalf.
+We accept Blue Cross Blue Shield of Massachusetts (Indemnity) and Delta Dental (Premier) directly; for other carriers we submit claims on your behalf.

 Sometimes — for extraction + immediate implant + socket graft cases.
 Your CBCT shows whether this is safe.